hypothesis/h-pyramid-sentry/README.md

 Hypothesis Pyramid Sentry Extension
 ===================================

-**At the moment the library is mostly being used as an experimental testing ground and therefore is not recommended for general use.**

 This is a Pyramid extension that wraps
 [sentry-sdk's Pyramid integration](https://docs.sentry.io/platforms/python/pyramid/)
 and adds some additional customization and features.